pertusa/tva/docs/mltva.md

 Adaptive boosting is a boosting ensemble technique that sequentially trains weak classifiers to form a strong classifier.

-You can view [this explanation with an associated video](https://www.analyticsvidhya.com/blog/2021/03/) to get an overview of the AdaBoost algorithm.
+You can view [this explanation](https://www.analyticsvidhya.com/blog/2021/06/adaboost-a-brief-introduction-to-ensemble-learning/) to get an overview of the AdaBoost algorithm.
 Essentially, at each iteration, a weak classifier is trained using as input the dataset and assigning higher weights to data points that were wrongly predicted by previous classifiers.

 ![Adaboost.
 Source:https://www.analyticsvidhya.com/blog/2021/03/](images/adaboost.png)